Firehed/u2f-php/README.md

 echo json_encode($request->getChallenge());
 ```

+#### Client-side registration
-Client-side, create a [`PublicKeyCredentialCreationOptions`](https://www.w3.org/TR/webauthn/#dictdef-publickeycredentialcreationoptions) data structure, and provide it to the WebAuthn API:
+Create a [`PublicKeyCredentialCreationOptions`](https://www.w3.org/TR/webauthn/#dictdef-publickeycredentialcreationoptions) data structure, and provide it to the WebAuthn API:

 ```js
 const userId = "some value from your application"